Fremont Peak Rock Climbing

 It is the second highest in the Wind River Range.

 Follow the Titcomb Basin approach to Titcomb Lakes.

 Easily approached by heading east from Titcomb Lakes, passing Mistake Lake, which is full of Golden Trout, or was last time that I was there.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Fremont Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Fremont Peak:

 Featured Route For Fremont Peak